 Somalia has struggled to reestablish a functioning state since the collapse of an authoritarian regime in 1991.
-The country’s territory is divided among an internationally supported national government, the Shabaab militant group, a fledgling federalist system with states often at odds with the central government, and a separatist government in Somaliland.
-No direct national elections have been held to date, and political affairs are dominated by clan divisions.
-Amid ongoing insecurity, impunity for human rights abuses by both state and nonstate actors is the norm.
-However, citizens have experienced modest gains in civil liberties in recent years as the government and international troops have reclaimed territory from the Shabaab.
+Limited, indirect elections brought a federal government to power in 2012.
+By 2016, it had established five federal member states, though these semiautonomous regions are often at odds with the central government.
+The government’s territorial control is also contested by a separatist government in Somaliland and by the Shabaab, an Islamist militant group.
+No direct national elections have been held to date, and political affairs remain dominated by clan divisions.
+Amid ongoing insecurity, human rights abuses by both state and nonstate actors occur regularly.